 The groomed Harriman Trail makes up the backbone of the system stretching 30km from the SNRA HQ north of Ketchum to Galena along the scenic Wood River parallel to SR75.
 It climbs 1000 feet along the way through snow covered meadows and thick pine forests.

 Along this route, there are several side trails including North Fork (4km loop), Billys Bridge (8km loop), and Praire Creek (7.5km loop).

 To reach the North Fork Trailhead from the intersection of 1st Street and SR 75 in Ketchum, go north on SR 75 for 8.1 miles.
 Turn right on NFD 146 (North Fork Rd) to the Sawtooth National Recreation Headquarters.
 Parking is right away.

-Overall, North Valley Trails is the 13th most popular cross country ski trail of all 43 cross country skiing in Idaho.
+Overall, North Valley Trails is the 13th most popular cross country ski area of all 43 Nordic ski destinations in Idaho.